 I joined the A&S Career team in July 2018.
 Originally from Birmingham, AL, I earned my undergraduate degree in Physical Activity and Health at Auburn University (War Eagle, y'all!!) and my Masters in Higher Education Student Affairs at The University of Virginia (UVA).
 Before joining the Arts & Sciences Career Development team, I was the graduate intern with UVA's Health Promotion office focusing on violence prevention efforts.
 Prior to that, I was an Orientation Leader and RA during my time in undergrad.
 As Career Development Program Coordinator here at Cornell, I get the pleasure of managing the marketing and communications for the office, coordinating event logistics, and serving as a main point of contact for the office (including collaboration with other offices, hosting recruiters, and answering any questions students can throw at me!)
-In my free time, I enjoy attending yoga classes; watching Auburn Football; and listening to true-crime podcasts; and finding new creative outlets (currently learning how to cross stich!).
+In my free time, I enjoy attending yoga classes; watching Auburn Football; listening to true-crime podcasts; and finding new creative outlets (currently learning how to cross stich!).

 Resources and Appointment Policy